fogfish/gouldian/README.md

 ---

-The library is a thin layer of purely functional abstractions on top HTTP protocol.
-It resolves a challenge of building simple and declarative api implementations in the absence of pattern matching at Golang.
+The library is a thin layer of purely functional abstractions to build HTTP services.
+In the contrast with other HTTP routers, the library resolves a challenge of building simple and declarative api implementations in the absence of pattern matching at Golang.
+The library support opaque migration of HTTP service between traditional, containers and serverless environments.

 [User Guide](./doc/user-guide.md) |
 [Example](./example/httpbin/main.go)